sonyarianto/pocketbase-docker/README.md

 ## Nginx config (my scenario, reverse proxy use case)

 I setup reverse proxy using Nginx.
 Nginx is also a container and traffic comes from Cloudflare DNS.
-As you can see the Pocketbase is on subdomain pocketbase.xxx.xxx and the `proxy_pass` will point to Pocketbase container (`be-pocketbase` in this case).
+As you can see the Pocketbase is on subdomain pocketbase.xxx.xxx and the `proxy_pass` will point to Pocketbase container (`pocketbase` in this case).

 ```
 server {